Cross sections for neutron-induced reactions from surrogate data: revisiting the Weisskopf-Ewing approximation for $(n,n^{\prime})$ and $(n,2n)$ reactions: Conditions of the Weisskopf-Ewing limit

-As discussed in Section~\ref{sec_formalism}, if the decay probabilities $G_{\chi}^{CN}(E_{ex},J^\pi)$ are independent of spin and parity, or the surrogate reaction produces a \cn spin distribution which is very similar to that produced by the neutron-induced reaction, the cross section for the desired reaction can be obtained very simply as: where $P_{\delta\chi}^{CN} (E_{ex})$ is the coincidence probability determined from the surrogate measurement.
+As discussed in Section~\ref{sec_formalism}, if the decay probabilities $G_{\chi}^{CN}(E_{ex},J^\pi)$ are independent of spin and parity, or the surrogate reaction produces a \cn spin distribution which is very similar to that produced by the neutron-induced reaction, the cross section for the desired reaction can be obtained very simply as: